williamharris0214/williamharris0214/RESUME/resume.md

 ## Education

-B.A. from Heilongjiang University (China)
+National University of Singapore

-Department of Chinese language and
+Bachelor's Degree of Computer Science

-Linguist of Chinese language
+2009 ~ 2014

 During study repeatedly was awarded by letter of **commendations** for confirmation of high level of **Chinese** language among foreign students: